clarehchao/ImageBasedDosimetryTool/README.md

   - "G4SimDataDir": Geant4 simulation data directory and computer name
   - "frtype": binary image data type for file read, e.g."uint8"
   - "frindx": the column index to read from the Amide raw pixel files for building an binary marsk, e.g. [2,3,4]
-  - "ecomptag": the phantom age usd for elemental composition defined in the Monte Carlo simulation geometry,
+  - **"ecomptag"**: the phantom age usd for elemental composition defined in the Monte Carlo simulation geometry,
     - "00f" or "00m: newborn female/male
     - "01f" or '01m: 1-year-old female/male
     - "05f" or "05m": 5-year-old female/male